zhangzhizhongz3/CppPrimer/ch12/README.md

 b2 is destroyed, but the elements in b2 must not be destroyed.

-so b1 and b2 both have 4 elements.
+so b1 has 4 elements.

 ## Exercise 12.2